-This is a very old project (one of my first), and I don’t recommend using it.
-It’s not maintained, and there are much better options available now.
+This is a very old project (one of my first) Clint was created in the early 2010s when Python CLI tooling was far less mature, predating modern frameworks like Click (2014) and Typer (2019)., and I don't recommend using it.
+It's not maintained, and there are much better options available now.

 Clint is a Python library that provides a set of utilities for building command-line applications.
 It simplifies the process of creating command-line interfaces (CLIs) by providing a high-level API for defining commands, arguments, and options.